DataDog/logs-psa/POCs/OP-gcp-microservices-demo-sandbox/README.md

   - The Author(s) have implemented the agent using helm, see [Datadog Agent](#datadog-agent) for details

 ## Changes from original project
+### Observability Pipeline Steps

+- Add an API Key to your environment
+  - `kubectl create secret generic dd-api-key --from-literal api-key="<API-KEY>"`
+- Update the helm values with your Pipeline ID in the file: `./k8s-dd/observability-pipelines/values.yaml`
+  - Modify `DD_OP_PIPELINE_ID`
+- `helm repo add datadog https://helm.datadoghq.com`
+- `helm repo update`
+- `helm upgrade --install opw datadog/observability-pipelines-worker -f k8s-dd/observability-pipelines/values.yaml`
+- You will see two "errors": `ERROR: You did not set a datadog.apiKey` and `ERROR: You did not set a datadog.pipelineId` - we set these via environment variables in the helm manifest, so they are invalid and everything should work fine.

 ### Datadog Agent